kafai-yip/kafai-yip.github.io/_pages/home.md

 {% capture notice-text %}
+* [SYNC](https://campuspress.yale.edu/sync23/) will be happening on this Saturday (March 4th) at Yale!
+Come join us if you're interested!
 * My paper on converbs and adverbial clauses has been published on [SCL](https://sciendo.com/article/10.2478/scl-2022-0006)!
 Comments are very welcome! [[lingbuzz](https://ling.auf.net/lingbuzz/006569)]
 {% endcapture %}